incllude/SafeSpeak-2024/README.md

 - For recordings longer than 64,600 timestamps, a random 64,600 timestamp segment was selected.
 - For shorter recordings, looping was applied.

-I experimented with augmentations from RawBoost, but they did not yield improvements, likely due to instability in convergence and a lack of time for experiments.
+I experimented with augmentations from RawBoost, but they did not yield improvements on train, val sets and public test the most important thing on test set.
+On my train I experienced problems with likely instability in convergence and a lack of time I had no time for experiments.
 Comparison of influence of RawBoost augmentations on **EER** metric on validation set for my pipeline illustrated below.

 <img src="images/image.png" width="438" height="377">